-On the other hand, we reached several intermediate conclusions during the research, that can be briefly1 exposed here.
+On the other hand, we reached several intermediate conclusions during the research, that can be briefly3 exposed here.

-- (1) Logics of the BL-chains obtained by the ordinal sum of basic tnorms can be equally expressed as hoops ordinal sums, allowing richer decomposition of the components. - (2) From the z3 SMT-solver point of view (and possible in general), to work with a concrete constraint satisfaction problem in an uncountable set with product and division operations is much slower than treating an equivalent problem (proved of the same computational complexity) in a discrete universe with the addition and subtraction. - (3) Reductions to equivalent problems to work within discrete or finite universes is not always the best option, since the hardnesses of the original problem can be translated to even more problematic points.
+- (1) Logics from the BL-chains obtained by the classical t-norms ordinal sum can be equally expressed as hoops ordinal sums, allowing richer decomposition of the components. - (2) From the z3 SMT-solver point of view (and possible in general), to work with a concrete constraint satisfaction problem in an uncountable set with product and division operations is much slower than treating an equivalent problem (proved of the same computational complexity) in a discrete universe with the addition and subtraction. - (3) Reductions to equivalent problems to work within discrete or finite universes is not always the best option, since the hardnesses of the original problem can be translated to even more problematic points.